 6.11 Sexual wellness

 We permit the promotion of sexual wellness products provided the Stores comply with the following requirements:

-- Products must not contain claims related to increase sexual performance or boost libido.
+- Products must not contain claims related to increased sexual performance or libido boosting.

 - Products must not explicitly reference private, intimate, or sensitive physical/medical conditions nor sensitive bodily functions or conditions.

 Sexual wellness products must not be mixed with non-sexual wellness products.
-Advertiser who may sell multiple unrelated products should place sexual wellness products in an appropriately titled subpage within the Store, such as “Sexual Wellness.”
+Advertisers who may also sell multiple unrelated products should place sexual wellness products in an appropriately titled subpage within the Store, such as “Sexual Wellness.”